michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

 My research explores human behavior in the online world using insights and methods from psychology, marketing, and computational social science.
 I have two main lines of research.
 The first explores how people process (mis)information and make decisions online.
-My second line of research seeks to boost people’s competences to navigate digital environments and guard themselves against manipulation..
+My second line of research seeks to boost people’s competences to navigate digital environments and guard themselves against manipulation.
 I draw on a range of empirical methods, including surveys, online experiments, field studies, secondary data analyses, and combinations thereof.

 <br>